Herdora/chisel/README.md

 **Usage examples:**

 - "Configure my chisel setup with token xyz123"
+- "Start an AMD GPU droplet for development"
-- "Start a GPU droplet for development"
+- "Start an H100 GPU droplet for CUDA development"
 - "Profile my matrix_multiply.hip file"
-- "Run rocm-smi on the droplet"
+- "Run nvidia-smi on the H100 droplet"
-- "Sync my_kernel.cpp to the droplet"
+- "Sync my_kernel.cu to the droplet"
 - "Pull the results.csv file from the droplet"

 ### Architecture pieces

-- AMD's droplets ship with ROCm pre-installed, so driver stack is available instantly
+- AMD's droplets ship with ROCm pre-installed, NVIDIA's with CUDA pre-installed
 - Use DigitalOcean's `pydo` to create / destroy nodes

 1. **Python CLI skeleton** – `typer` or `argparse`; single `main.py`.